zacharyvoase/gevent-threading-comparison/README.md

 ## Method

 We ran a number of background worker threads/greenlets in a pool configuration.
-The number of workers is the **concurrency**—this is the dependent variable.
+The number of workers is the **concurrency**—this is the independent variable.
 For gevent we use the included `gevent.pool.Pool` class; for threading we spawn a number of threads all pulling tasks from a shared instance of `Queue.Queue`.